Phillip B Gottfredson - Author, Independent Researcher

-Phillip B Gottfredson author My Journey to Understand Black Hawk's Mission of Peace
+Phillip B Gottfredson author Black Hawk;s Mission of Peace.

 Phillip B Gottfredson Biography

-Born in Springville, Utah, in 1945 to parents Merrill Edward Gottfredson and Melva Martha Henrie Gottfredson, Phillip is the last of four siblings.
-He does not belong to any group or organized religion.
+Born in Springville, Utah, in 1945 to parents Merrill Edward, and Melva Martha Henrie Gottfredson, Phillip is the last of four siblings.
+Though he served a two year British mission for the LDS Church 1964-1966, he does not belong to any group or organized religion.
 He is a self-proclaimed free spirit and believes in the universal truths of "Honesty, Love, Courage, Truth, Wisdom, Humility, and Respect."

 Gottfredson is a retired Conservator of Fine Art and Framemaker.
 He began his trade in 1973 and retired in 1993.
 Mr. Gottfredson owned and operated the Southwest Conservation Center in Scottsdale, Arizona, where he preserved art and historical objects for major museums and private art collectors.
 Renowned for his handcrafted picture frames, Phillip made custom frames for professional artists, art galleries, and museums across the United States.

-For over eleven years, Phillip has invested hundreds of hours each year maintaining the BlackHawkProductions.com website.
-He has given the public free access to a time-honored treasure trove of the well-documented history of the Utah Black Hawk War, thanks to the generosity of donors.
+Thanks to donors' generosity, Phillip has invested thousands of hours each year maintaining the BlackHawkProductions.com website for over eleven years.
+He has given the public free access to a time-honored treasure trove of well-documented history of the Utah Black Hawk War.
+Your donations are welcome!

 Gottfredson and the Timpanogos Nation